Lazigerbill/paramount/README.md

 }

 ## Backend:
-1. 3 documents
+1. 2 documents
-  - [ ]device events
+  - [X]device events
-  - [ ]Daily sensor readings
+  - [ ]Daily sensor readings(with rtSeq"array" and summary)
-  - [ ]RT chart data(add array to DB, "unshift" to the beginning of array)
 2. setup node cron job to:
   - [X]create data placeholder
-  - [ ]create functions to insert on msg
+  - [X]create functions to insert on msg

 ## Frontend:
-1. Design layout and cards to use
+1. [X]Design layout and cards to use
 2. Upon login,
   - [ ]get RT charting data and chart.
 RT data is created ready server side, fixed length.
-  - [ ]Don't subscribe AWS on client side, too much trouble with authentication.
+  - [X]Don't subscribe AWS on client side, too much trouble with authentication.
 Just listen to DB change to update chart.
-  - [ ]Subscript to DB and observe change, plug in to session variable and update device status accordingly
+  - [X]Subscript to DB and observe change, plug in to session variable and update device status accordingly
 3. Historical data
   - since Mongo aggregation is not reative, it is only useful for historical data.
 Use function like $unwind, $project or $map to create daily charting data
   - Calendar date picker.
 Subcription to DB with arg listening to Session.get.
 When date is selected, Session.set new picked date.
 Server side to publish the relavent date, do the following aggregation: